moby/moby/docs/reference/commandline/daemon.md

 membership.

 If you need to access the Docker daemon remotely, you need to enable the `tcp` Socket.
-Beware that the default setup provides un-encrypted and un-authenticated direct access to the Docker daemon - and should be secured either using the [built in HTTPS encrypted socket](../../security/https/), or by putting a secure web proxy in front of it.
+The default setup provides encrypted and authenticated access to the Docker daemon.
+If you want an un-encrypted and un-authenticated direct access you can use `--no-default-tlsverify` flag.
 You can listen on port `2375` on all network interfaces with `-H tcp://0.0.0.0:2375`, or on a particular network interface using its IP address: `-H tcp://192.168.59.103:2375`.
 It is conventional to use port `2375` for un-encrypted, and port `2376` for encrypted communication with the daemon.
+If the flag `--no-default-tlsverify` is not used and some trusted CA certificate for client authentication is neither provided in command line arguments nor is in .docker directory then a default CA is generated.
+Moreover, if there are no cert.pem and key.pem files, then the default CA is used to generate default cert and key.
+Clients can use them for encrypted and authenticated access to the Docker daemon.

 > **Note:**
 > If you're using an HTTPS encrypted socket, keep in mind that only